 Groom's Cakes at New Orleans Weddings

 The groom's cake is another predominantly southern tradition that you'll encounter frequently at New Orleans weddings.
-Groom's cakes are typically (but not always) located on a separate table near the main wedding cake, and is usually designed to reflect some significant aspect of his life, such as recreational interests, sports, the college he went to, favorite food, etc.
+Groom's cakes are typically (but not always) located on a separate table near the main wedding cake, and is usually designed to reflect some significant aspect of his life, such as recreational interests, his career, favorite sports team, the college he went to, favorite food, etc.

 Sports themed grooms cakes are probably the most popular, and for good reason, as most guys love their sports!
 Cakes can show support for the groom's favorite professional team, such as this adorable Saints-themed cake from a wedding at Vintage Court in Covington, created by baker Kristen Payne.
 This cake incorporated chocolate covered strawberries, as the couple always enjoyed making these treats when they were dating.